lance/node-rhq-metrics/README.md

 This is a Javascript API and NPM module package for the `rhq-metrics` server.

 ## Usage
+First you need to require the `rhq-metrics` module.

     var RHQ = require('rhq-metrics');

+The constructor function takes an options object where you can specify values for the RHQ server hostname, the port, and the URL path.
+The default URL for the server is http://localhost:8080/rhq-metrics/metrics.

     var rhq = new RHQ({
       host: 'metricserver.com', // defaults to 'localhost'